-- Butter: I like to use butter to saute the vegetables but it can be replaced with any type of cooking oil such as olive oil or vegetable oil.
+- Butter: Butter is used to sauté the vegetables because it provides richness to the broth.
+It can be replaced with any type of cooking oil such as olive oil or vegetable oil.

 - Seasonings: Salt, pepper, garlic powder and poultry seasoning pull all the flavors together to create a rich and flavorful broth.

-- Saute the vegetables.
-In a large stock-pot, melt the butter over medium heat and saute the diced onion and celery until soft, about 10 minutes.
-Add the salt, pepper, poultry seasoning and garlic powder and cook an additional 2-3 minutes.
+STEP ONE: Melt the butter in a 5 quart stockpot.
+Cook the diced onions and celery over medium heat until softened, about 5 minutes.
+Add the salt, pepper, poultry seasoning and garlic powder and cook an additional 2 minutes while stirring.

-- Pour the chicken stock into the pot and add the sliced carrots.
-Simmer for 10 minutes over medium-high heat to soften the carrots.
+STEP TWO: Add the chicken stock and the sliced carrots to the pot.
+Bring the broth to a simmer and cook for 10 minutes to soften the carrots.

-- Add egg noodles and chicken, bring broth back up to a simmer and continue to cook for 5-6 minutes.
+STEP THREE: Add the egg noodles and the cooked, shredded chicken.
+Bring the broth back up to a simmer and cook until the noodles are done and the chicken is heated through, about 5-6 minutes.

-If you're wondering what to serve with chicken noodle soup, I would highly suggest making my Red Lobster Cheddar Bay Biscuits or just keeping it simple with a side of saltine crackers or a warm slice of french bread!
+If you're wondering what to serve with chicken noodle soup, I would highly suggest making my Red Lobster Cheddar Bay Biscuits.
+Or, keep it simple with a side of saltine crackers or a warm slice of french bread!

 Cooked egg noodles do not freeze well as they turn mushy when thawed.
-To freeze, cook the soup as directed omitting the dry noodles.
+To freeze, cook the soup as directed but omit the dry noodles.
 Freeze the noodle-less soup in freezer-safe bags.